Plastic degradation by marine bacteria: Polyethylene (PE)

 Bacteria capable of polyethylene degradation have been described to utilize oxygenase to initiate biodegradation.
 The formation of alcohol groups through oxygenase makes polyethylene more labile for degradation.
 The hydrophilic properties of polyethylene polymers increase as the material experiences degradation and oxidation, which causes polyethylene to become less recalcitrant.
 Lipases, esterase, endopeptidases, and other extracellular enzymes then further degrade the polyethylene polymers.
 The role of laccase in polyethylene degradation by Rhodococcus ruber is well-documented as an important enzyme for biodegradation.
 Alkane hydroxylase is thought to play a similar role in pseudomonas species capable of polyethylene degradation.
 Once enzymes degrade polyethylene polymers into oligomers, microbial cells uptake the molecules through either Major Facilitator Superfamily proteins or ATP binding cassettes.
 The polyethylene oligomers are converted into Acetyl-CoA and succinyl-CoA and enter the tricarboxylic acid cycle, and eventually the respiratory chain to produce ATP.

 Polyethylene Terephthalate (PET)

 Aromatic rings in the structure of polyethylene terephthalate pose challenges for microbial biodegradation.
 Despite the challenge of degrading aromatic rings, several microbes are documented to use polyethylene terephthalate as a sole energy and carbon source.
 Microbes that utilize PET degradation first adhere to the substrate surface and release enzymes such as hydrolases and cutinases.
 Following the activity of enzymes like MHETase, molecules from PET degradation are taken up by active transport into bacterial cells.
-As demonstrated in Figure 2, transported PET molecules consist of terephthalic acid and ethylene glycol.
+As demonstrated in Figure 2, transported PET molecules consist of terephthalic acid and ethylene glycol, monomers of PET.
+Certain microbes can use these monomers as their primary carbon source leading to PET degradation.
+The most relevant pathways related to the degradation of the monomer ethylene glycol are the acetaldehyde/ethanol pathway and the glyoxylic acid pathway.
+The glyoxylic acid pathway is commonly studied in the Pseudomonas genus as many species such as P. putida are known to be highly capable of degrading polyethylene in aquatic environments.
 Following a series of chemical processes, the terephthalic acid is converted into 4-carboxy-2-hydroxymuconic, which is a precursor molecule to the TCA cycle and eventually converted into pyruvate and oxaloacetate.
 Several bacterial species in Betaproteobacteria, Myxococcota (formerly included in Deltaproteobacteria), and Gammaproteobacteria are capable of PET Biodegradation.